-Credits: 3.00 credits.
-An advanced marketing management course focusing on strategic marketing planning, segmentation and positioning.
+3.00 credits.
+This course is an advanced marketing management course focusing on strategic marketing planning, segmentation and positioning.
+Learners will incorporate marketing theories and concepts into marketing plans and reports.
 Prerequisites & Notes: BA 2150 - Principles of Marketing.

 BA 4250 - Problems in Financial Management